lucasscharenbroch/personal-site/content/blog/why-haskell-is-a-great-language.md

 Haskell is memory safe, statically typed, and purely functional, which[^abuse], together, provide a lot[^a-lot] of guarantees about programs that successfully compile.

-In other langauges, running after compilation (or just running) is so consistently disappointing that I've become conditioned to expect failure.
+In other languages, running after compilation (or just running) is so consistently disappointing that I've become conditioned to expect failure.
 When I started using Haskell, I was shocked by the frequency that my programs ran as expected upon compilation.
 It's a glorious feeling.